 Legally, congregations hold the title of a local church, but they hold it “in trust” for the entire United Methodist Church.
-This point of church law, the trust clause, is spelled out in detail in ¶2501 of the 2008 Book of Discipline.
+This point of church law, the trust clause, is spelled out in in the Book of Discipline.

 The trust clause dates back to the beginnings of Methodism, and is one of the essential foundations of the Methodist connectional system.
 Under church law, all church property is held in trust for the denomination, which means that, legally, the denomination has the right to succeed to the title of a local church property.
 But spiritually, United Methodists also recognize that there is a sacred trust between today’s church members and future generations of United Methodists.
 The trust clause preserves the doctrine and identity of United Methodism.

 Some Christians who are more familiar with congregationalist churches have difficulty understanding the trust clause or see it as some kind of obstacle.
 In the congregationalist system of church governance, every local church is independent and autonomous.
 However, United Methodists have a different form of church governance, based on leadership provided by bishops and members elected to a General Conference.
 This connectional system, based on the story of the early church as told in Acts 2, connects churches together under a shared polity and understanding of Scripture.